zopefoundation/martian/src/martian/README.txt

 the ``filehandler`` Python module using the ``FakeModule`` class.
 Whenever you see ``FakeModule`` subclasses, imagine you're looking at a module definition in a ``.py`` file.
-Now that we have defined a module ``filehandler, we also need to be able to import it.
+Now that we have defined a module ``filehandler``, we also need to be able to import it.
 To do so we can use a a fake import statement that lets us do this::